If your question isn’t answered below, please get in touch with our Route Team at email@example.com or call us on 0121 396 1296.

 It will not be possible to cross or drive along the route in a vehicle.
 The easiest way to navigate around the road closures will be to use Google maps or a satellite enabled/live update GPS.
 The route and road closures will be updated live into these systems on the day of the event.

 We strongly recommend where possible to plan any journeys ahead of time.
-A full interactive route map and travel advice is available on our website here.
+A fully interactive route map and travel advice will be available on our website in due course.
 In some instances, for residents living very close to the route, parking a short distance away ahead of the road closures may be advisable in order to make a particular journey without a detour.

 Can I still walk around the area and cross over the route on foot?

-Yes, pedestrian access via existing defined footpaths and pavements is maintained.
-If the need to cross the route arises, local residents and spectators are advised to take care and look for the nearest existing road crossing point or speak to an event steward for assistance.
-In some sections of the route there is a lack of suitable footpaths and pedestrian access to the road will be facilitated for access purposes only.
+Yes, footpaths and pavements will not be affected, and pedestrians will be able to continue to use these as well as existing crossing points.
+On some sections of the route there is a lack of suitable footpaths and pedestrian access to the road will be facilitated for access purposes only.
 Please take extra care when navigating roads along the route and ask an event steward for assistance if you are unsure.

 How will parking be affected by the road closures?